amitedulab/90DaysOfDevOps/2023/day24/tasks.md

 ## Did you finish Day 23?

 - Day 23 was all about Jenkins CI/CD, make sure you have done it and understood the concepts.
-As today You will be doing one Project End to End and adding it to your resume :)
+As today You will be doing one Project End to End:)

 - As you have worked with Docker and Docker compose, it will be good to use it in a live project.